Appalachia Service Project

 ASP is not just a building ministry; it’s a relationship ministry as well.
 While some might call this a weekend “retreat,” we prefer to call it a spiritual step forward.
 Unlike a retreat, you’ll know the satisfaction of rolling up your sleeves, working with your hands, and having a tangible impact on the life of an Appalachian family.
 Even if you have no building experience, the ASP staff will show you the ropes, helping you to develop skills you did not even know you had.

-Beginning with the Thursday evening meal, participants enjoy two full days of home repair work, followed in the evenings by inspiring messages from a specially selected speaker.
-The group returns to Raleigh following breakfast Sunday morning.
+Our 2015 trip will be Thursday, April 23 through Sunday April 26.
+Beginning with the Thursday evening meal, participants will enjoy two full days of home repair work, followed in the evenings by inspiring messages from a specially selected speaker.
+The group will return to Raleigh following breakfast Sunday morning.